shaimawaz/weather/README.md

 # App

-Best viewed in phone mode more precisely galaxy s5 / iphone/6/7/8/X
+Best viewed in phone mode more precisely galaxy s5 and iphone/6/7/8/X

 ## Development server